Handwritten ritual artifacts: emotional records, ritual pages, memory fragments — written by hand, one breath at a time.

 - Written using fountain pens, often with archival inks that occasionally bleed

-- Paper: cotton-based, acid-free, chosen for texture and tone
+- Paper: cardstock or cotton-based, acid-free, chosen for texture and tone

 - Marked by emotion: crossed-out lines, pauses, spacing, breath marks